-- a. mentorship of others teaching in the department
+- mentorship of others teaching in the department a.

 - b. lecturing or classroom acumen

 - c. conscientious use of pedagogy

 - d. an articulate teaching philosophy

-- e. graduate students nominated by the department for other campus teaching awards.
+- graduate students nominated by the department for other campus teaching awards.

-Nomination letters should include the name of this award and the course(s) in which the individual has taught and should be submitted to Sharon Kahn (smkahn@geography.wisc.edu).
+Nomination letters should include the name of this award and the course(s) in which the individual has taught and should be submitted to Sharon Kahn (smkahn@geography.wisc.edu ).

-Olmstead Award for Outstanding Publication by a Graduate Student \$100 award
+Olmstead Award for Outstanding Publication by a Graduate Student Due March 15 \$100 award